fsprojects/Paket/docs/content/github-dependencies.md

 As you can see the file is pinned to a concrete commit.
 This allows you to reliably use the same file version in succeeding builds until you elect to perform a [`paket update` command](paket-update.html) at a time of your choosing.

+By default the `master` branch is used to determine the commit to reference, you can specify the desired branch or commit in the [`paket.dependencies` file](dependencies-file.html):

+    github fsharp/fsfoundation:gh-pages img/logo/fsharp.svg
+    github forki/FsUnit:7623fc13439f0e60bd05c1ed3b5f6dcb937fe468 FsUnit.fs

 If you want to reference the file in one of your project files then add an entry to the project's [`paket.references` file.](references-files.html):

     [lang=batchfile]